DTGlov/MediCure/README.md

 # MediCure
-Express Js/ GraphQL / MongoDB Backend service for a hospital.
-This includes doctor, patients  and department models which can be queried using Graphiql.
+This is a mini Express Js/ GraphQL Backend service for a hospital.
+This includes doctors and patients database and a defined schema which is queried using Graphiql.